alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 <p align="center">❁ ❁ ❁</p>

-Creating a bitmap with the same format as the main screen is easy via `CreateCompatibleBitmap`.
+Creating a bitmap with the same format (bits per color value, layout in memory) as the main screen is easy via `CreateCompatibleBitmap`.
 Creating a *device independent bitmap* with a known common format, a **DIB**, is more involved, using a function called `CreateDIBSection`.
 It can go like this:

 *[part-05/code/.include/winapi/gdi-Bitmap.hpp](part-05/code/.include/winapi/gdi-Bitmap.hpp)*